 The Company evaluated all of the milestones that may be received in connection with Celgene's option to license a product candidate resulting from the collaboration.
 In evaluating if a milestone is substantive, the Company assesses whether: (i) the consideration is commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the Company's performance to achieve the milestone, (ii) the consideration relates solely to past performance and (iii) the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
-All clinical and regulatory milestones are considered substantive on the basis of the contingent nature of the milestone, specifically reviewing factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the milestone is achieved, assuming all other revenue recognition criteria are met.
-All commercial milestones will be accounted for in the same manner as royalties and recorded as revenue upon achievement of the milestone, assuming all other revenue recognition criteria are met.
+All clinical and regulatory milestones that may be received under the option to the license agreement are considered substantive on the basis of the contingent nature of the milestone, specifically reviewing factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the milestone is achieved, assuming all other revenue in full in the period in which the associated milestone is achieved, assuming all other revenue recognition criteria are met.

-During the three and nine months ended September 30, 2014, the Company recognized \$6,250 and \$18,750, respectively, of revenue associated with its collaboration with Celgene related to the recognition of discovery, research and development services.
-As of September 30, 2014, there was \$36,458 of deferred revenue related to the Company's collaboration with Celgene which is classified as current or non-current in the condensed consolidated balance sheets based on the contractual term of the arrangement.
+During the three and six months ended June 30, 2016, the Company recognized \$1.6 million and \$3.1 million, respectively, of revenue associated with its collaboration with Celgene related to the recognition of discovery, research and development services.
+During the three and six months ended June 30, 2015, the Company recognized \$4.9 million and \$11.3 million, respectively, of revenue associated with its same collaboration.
+As of June 30, 2016 and December 31, 2015, there was \$49.5 million and \$41.8 million, respectively, of total deferred revenue related to the Company's collaboration with Celgene, which is classified as current or non-current in the condensed consolidated balance sheets, \$11.9 million of which is currently expected to be recognized through the first half of 2018 with the remaining amount deferred until a later date, as described above.